How to Create a Sales Plan: Tips, Examples & Free Sales Plan Template

 To fully understand their journey as a customer, you can also ask about past buying experiences:

 - When was the last time you bought something similar?

 - Was that a good or bad experience?
 Why?

-- How did you make your decision back then?
-What was the decision-making process like?
+- What was the decision-making process like?